mbforbes/website-3/posts/blog/cordoba-porto-v2.md

 ![]({{ "/assets/blog/porto/bull.jpeg" | url }})

 Huge shock on the way back---fire!
 Hard to see much from this photo.
-On both sides of the road, sky lit up, smoke filling the sky.
+Ablaze on both sides of the road, horizon lit up, smoke filling sky.
 Thought we were doomed.

 ![]({{ "/assets/blog/porto/fire.jpeg" | url }})